kasper-piskorski/docs/pages/documentation/11-examples/graql-rules.md

 In the genealogy-graph example, there should be two results returned.
 William and John are names shared between father/son pairs.

-### Example 3: A `grandparentship` relation
+### Example 2: A `grandparentship` relation

-The *rules.gql* file for the genealogy dataset contains a number of rules for setting up family relationships, such as siblings, cousins, in-laws and the following, which sets up a relation called `grandparentship`:
+The *basic-genealogy* file contains a number of rules for setting up family relationships, such as siblings, cousins, in-laws and the following, which sets up a relation called `grandparentship`:

 ```graql
 $parentsOfParentsAreGrandparents isa inference-rule